What’s our vision? All teachers have the tools they need for their children to succeed, including students with dyslexia.

 Specifically our vision includes Statewide training for both pre-service and in-service teachers on the following: The unique neurological and behavioral characteristics of dyslexia, teaching approaches and knowledge on accommodations that address the learning needs of students with dyslexia, and evidence-based reading instruction that are effective for all students, including students with dyslexia.
 Students with dyslexia need instruction with the following elements.

-4) Check out your local school to see if they partner with The Shadow Project.
-Shadow which has historically supported children within the special ed classroom, is expanding its evidence-based programming to a more comprehensive model that serves children when they are in their mainstream classroom, after school, and at home.
-This year, Shadow began working with principals, special education and mainstream teachers, parents and after-school providers at five K-8 Portland Public Schools to bring full-day reading support to children with print-related disabilities.
+Check out your local school to see if they partner with The Shadow Project.
+Shadow which has historically supported children within the special education classroom, is expanding its evidence-based programming to a more comprehensive model that serves children when they are in their mainstream classroom, after school, and at home.
+Shadow began working with principals, special education and teachers, parents and after-school providers at five K-8 Portland Public Schools to bring full-day reading support to children with print-related disabilities.
 Shadow supports children with dyslexia and other print disabilities by offering access to books on tape with Learning Ally.